cywarriors/verifAI/docs/garak_quickstart.md

 # Garak Quick Start

-Quick reference for using Garak with SecureAI.
+Quick reference for using Garak with verifAI.

 ## Installation